-New Jersey requires a bill of sale for many motor vehicle type transactions.
+New Jersey requires a bill of sale for cars and other motor vehicle type transactions.
 The New Jersey Motor Vehicle Commission (NJ MVC) requires a bill of sale, which is a legal document that offers proof of ownership, to register and title pre-owned vehicles bought at auctions, as well as abandoned vehicles.

-New Jersey does not provide a downloadable bill of sale form for buyers and seller to use.
+New Jersey does not provide a downloadable bill of sale form for buyers and sellers to use.
 Nevertheless, buyers and sellers can personalize their own documents.
 Documents should include:

 - The names, addresses, phone numbers, and signatures of the buyers and sellers

 - Vehicle sale price, the payment schedule, and when final payments were made

 - A description of the vehicle, including the make, model, year, and VIN (Vehicle Identification Number)

 - Date and location of the vehicle sale

 The NJ MVC accepts bills of sale in English and Spanish.

 Both parties should maintain copies of the documents for their records.
 New Jersey does not require that individuals get these documents notarized.
 However, it is advised because it adds credibility to a document.